Competitive Auctions with Imperfect Predictions: Downward-Closed Permutation Environments

 \section{Downward-Closed Permutation Environments}

 In this section, we propose the mechanism for the general downward-closed permutation environment auction.
-In this general environment, the literature only considers $\EFOt{\X}$ benchmark and we take it as our robustness ratio benchmark.
+In this general environment, the literature only considers $\EFOt{\X}$ benchmark and we take it as our benchmark for the robustness ratio.

 Without loss of generality, we assume that for any bidder, the allocation vector $\boldsymbol{e}_i$ that only serves bidder $i$ with probability $1$ is feasible.
-When considering such a general constraint, we have not been able to identify any properties of a black-box mechanism that can be leveraged to address the feasibility issues caused by bid-independent combination, as we did in \sect{lsa}.
-In this section, we do not assume any additional properties of the employed black-box mechanism.
-Instead, we present a general approach to address the issue of feasibility.
+To begin with, we first give a decomposition of the benchmark.
+Note that $EFO_{\X}$ is sub-additive and monotone, so